Toyota to recall 362,000 Camry, other models globally

-TOKYO, Nov 12 (Reuters) - Toyota Motor Corp said on Wednesday it would recall a combined 361,800 vehicles globally, including the Camry sedan, covering three separate defects.
+TOKYO (Reuters) - Toyota Motor Corp (7203.T) said on Wednesday it would recall a combined 361,800 vehicles globally, including the Camry sedan, covering three separate defects.

 Subject to the recalls are 170,000 Camrys to fix a faulty ball joint that could cause a loss of control of the vehicle.
 Europe accounts for the majority with about 120,000 vehicles, followed by 40,000 in Japan, Toyota said.